lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

     :class: info

-    An easy way to create a dense phase is to allow the box dimensions to relax until the vacuum disapears.
+    An easy way to create a dense phase is to allow the box dimensions to relax until the vacuum disappears.
 You can do that by replacing the *fix nve* by *fix nph*.

 From atoms to molecules